 The bedroom is a calm and serene space with a warm, muted beige color palette.
 However, if you look closely, the wallpaper is actually quite vibrant with gold flecks running throughout the pattern.
 This pattern works well with the subtle color palette of the rest of the space, and compliments the gold hardware on the light sconces nicely.

 The kid’s room was where the designers really had a lot of fun.
 The wallpaper is interesting, but not busy; it is fun, but also simple and rather minimalistic due to the black and white colorway.
 While we kept the main color palette and main furnishings simple and white, we used furniture like the laundry baskets and pieces like stuffed animals and kids’ drawings to incorporate fun pops of color.
-People tend to forget that things like stationary, books, and personal knick knacks can also be used as design!
+People tend to forget that things like stationery, books and personal knick knacks can also be used as design!

 One of the most important things that make a space comfortable is its functionality.
 A space is warm and inviting if you get a lot of use out of it — and love it!
 While the master bedroom leaned more toward the beiges in this home’s color scheme, this bedroom swayed more toward the grays.
 The gray wall, office desk, and chair all tie together seamlessly and offer both form and function.
 The floating bookshelves are the perfect design element because it helps break up the gray space.

 What did you think of these hints for creating a modern but cozy home?
 For more information, visit thresholdinteriorsnyc.com.
-For more hints on creating a modern but warm home, check out our article on warm minimalism here.